Survivors of sexual violence rebuild their lives in the DRC

-In all, 300 women survivors of sexual and gender-based violence are receiving vocational training, psychosocial support and literacy classes, as part of UNHCR’s support project to help them and thousands of other survivors reintegrate into society.
-The six-month training programme also includes lessons in mechanics, electronics, information technology and small business management to help the women be self-reliant.
+In all, 300 women survivors of gender-based violence are receiving vocational training, psychosocial support and literacy classes, as part of UNHCR’s support project to help them and thousands of other survivors reintegrate into society.
+The six-month training programme also includes mechanics, electronics, information technology and small business management to help the women be self-reliant.

-In 2016, conflict between government forces and tribal militias left the Greater Kasai region – already struggling with poverty and high rates of gender-based violence – deeply traumatized.
-According to OCHA, nearly 1.3 milion people are internally displaced in the Greater Kasai region and tens of thousands more have fled into neighbouring Angola.
+In 2016, conflict between government forces and tribal militias left the Greater Kasai region – already struggling with poverty and high rates of gender-based violence – deeply traumatised.
+According to OCHA, nearly 1.3 million people are internally displaced in the Greater Kasai region and tens of thousands more have fled into neighbouring Angola.

-While the conflict ended in 2019, sexual violence and harmful traditional practices continue to be weaponized in other conflicts affecting the region today, notably related to ethnic and land disputes.
+While the conflict ended in 2019, sexual violence and harmful traditional practices continue to be weaponized in the region today, notably related to ethnic and land disputes.
 This year alone, over 6,200 incidents of sexual violence were reported from January to September across the DRC.

 “Thousands continue to endure extreme human rights abuses, the most traumatising being sexual violence.”

-“In a region where traditional custom stigmatizes rape and sexual assault, most survivors are ostracized and pushed to the margins of society with no means of support and are left desperately vulnerable,” he explains.
+“In a region where traditional custom stigmatises rape and sexual assault, most survivors are ostracised and pushed to the margins of society with no means of support and left desperately vulnerable,” he explains.

-Since January, UNHCR has assisted nearly 10,000 women like Fidèle in the Kasai region.
+Since January this year, UNHCR has assisted nearly 10,000 women like Fidèle in the Kasai region.
 Psychologists and social workers are helping the women through their trauma and ensuring that they access important services like healthcare and education.
 Literacy classes are taught to complement the training, while UNHCR provides an emergency cash grant to assist with the most immediate needs.